waldo102/employee_retention_classifier/README.md

 * the number of projects the employee has been a part of

 Note: plotly animations will not load on github.
 However, running the Jupyter Notebook locally will render the plots correctly.

+*Resources: This project was part of Rajeev D. Ratan's course, Data Science & Deep Learning for Business™ 20 Case Studies as presented in udemy.com*